abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 Isomorphisms
 ===

-Many of the categories we saw have similarities between one another, as for example both the color-mixing order and categories that represent logic have greatest and least objects.
+Many of the categories that we saw are similar to one another, as for example both the color-mixing order and categories that represent logic have greatest and least objects.
 To pinpoint such similarities and understand what they mean, it is useful to have formal ways to connect categories with one another.
+The simplest type of connection is the good old isomorphism.

 Set isomorphisms
 ---

 In chapter 1 we talked about *set isomorphisms*, which establish an equivalence between two sets.
-In case you have forgotten, a set isomorphism is a *two-way function* between two sets, which can alternatively be viewed as two "twin" functions each of which equals identity when composed with the other.
+In case you have forgotten, a set isomorphism is a *two-way function* between two sets.

 ![Set isomorphism](set_isomorphism.svg)

+It can alternatively be viewed as two "twin" functions each of which equals identity when composed with the other.

 Order isomorphisms
 ---

-Then, in chapter 4, we encountered *order isomorphisms* and we saw that they are the same thing as set isomorphisms, but with one extra condition - aside from just being there, the functions that define the isomorphism have to preserve the order of the elements i.e. all elements have to have the same arrows pointing to and from them.
+Then, in chapter 4, we encountered *order isomorphisms* and we saw that they are like set isomorphisms, but with one extra condition - aside from just being there, the functions that define the isomorphism have to preserve the order of the object e.g. a greatest object of one order should be connected to the greatest object of the other one, a least object should be connected to a least object and same for all objects in between.

+![Order isomorphism](order_isomorphism.svg)

 Or more formally put, for any $a$ and $b$ if we have $a ≤ b$ we should also have $F(a) ≤ F(b)$ (and vise versa.)

-![Order isomorphism](order_isomorphism.svg)

 Categorical isomorphisms
 ---

-Now we will extend the definition of order isomorphisms, so it applies to categories that have more than one morphism between two objects AKA categories different from orders.
-This will make the definition a little more complex, but not a lot.
+Now we will generalize the definition of order isomorphisms, so it also applies to all other categories (to categories that may have more than one morphism between two objects):

-The definition of categorical isomorphism is the following: given two categories, an isomorphism between them is an invertible function between the underlying sets of objects, *and* an invertible function between the morphisms that connect them, which maps each morphism from one category to a morphism *with the same signature*.
+> Given two categories, an isomorphism between them is an invertible function between the underlying sets of objects, *and* an invertible function between the morphisms that connect them, which maps each morphism from one category to a morphism *with the same signature*.

 ![Category isomorphism](category_isomorphism.svg)

-If we examine it closely we will see that, although it *sounds* a bit more complex, this definition is actually the same definition as one we have for orders.
-It is just that morphism functions between categories that have just one morphism for any two objects, are trivial - we always map the single morphism of the source category to the single morphism of the target category (which, because of the *order-preserving* condition, is guaranteed to exist.)
+If we examine it closely we will see that, although it *sounds* a bit more complex, this definition is actually the same definition as one we have for orders, it is just that the so-called "morphism functions" between categories that have just one morphism for any two objects, are trivial - we always map the single morphism of the source category to the single morphism of the target category (which is guaranteed to exist, due to the *order-preserving* condition.)

 ![Order isomorphism](category_order_isomorphism_2.svg)